hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 readers as something outlandish, something developed and prepared thousands of miles away and thence imported into India.
-His readers always felt at home with his writings and were never repelled by the EngHsh political thought which he discussed in Marathi.
+His readers always felt at home with his writings and were never repelled by the English political thought which he discussed in Marathi.
 Mr.
 Tilak not only made his reader understand him, he made him also remember the main points in his writings.